 Please note: secure footwear is require for all adventures and rafting.

 What will the experience be like?
-The whitewater experience is approximately 60-90 minutes and includes the orientation session, raft instruction and multiple runs down the channels.
+The whitewater experience includes the orientation session, raft instruction and multiple runs down the channels.

 Every whitewater experience begins with an orientation session led by a professional guide.
 You’ll learn about the equipment, paddling tips and techniques, and everything you need to stay safe as you paddle down the rapids.
 Please note: this is real rafting on Class II-IV rapids which means it is a high-octane experience!

 Once you are in your raft or kayak, you’ll be pulled up a conveyor belt to the top reservoir.
 From there, you’ll go down either the recreational or competition channel.
 The recreational channel will be slower and designed for people new to the sport.
 The competition channel will have a higher thrill level and require more advanced paddling skills.

 Do I have to bring my own equipment?
 The center will provide all the equipment you need – rafts, paddles, lifejackets (PFDs) and helmet.
 You will need to have secure footwear.